Acousmodules

 Depending on the version and configuration of Windows, this can be problematic if the plugins folder is placed on the system partition.
 In this case, the place in the user folder.

-These plugins works also very well in Linux with Yabridge, as long as you use Wine versions prior to 2025 :-(
+These plugins works also very well in Linux with Yabridge, as long as you use Wine versions up to 9.21 :-(

 C O N T A C T - S U P P O R T